sardana-org/sardana/doc/source/sep/SEP2.md

 	as it is currently implemented, is not always optimal.
 This SEP will add a data saving duality, optionally, leaving the data storage at the responsibility of the detector (or an intermediate software layer e.g.
 	Lima).
-In this case Sardana will be just notified about the URI of the data which could be used for eventual reference.
-	Furthermore, the experimental channel data may require to be reduced/pre-processes either externally or internally by Sardana.
+In this case Sardana will be just notified about the data source Furthermore, the experimental channel data may require to be pre-processes/reduced either externally or internally by Sardana.
 	Typical operations are ROI and binning.
 This SEP will not implement them.